Caustics in the sine-Gordon model from quenches in coupled 1D Bose gases: Universality and caustics

 \subsection{Structural stability of caustics}

 The defining characteristic of the singularities described by catastrophe theory is structural stability against perturbations and this ensures that they occur generically.
 The same is not true of isolated singularities as can be seen by comparing Figures \ref{fig:0D_dynamics} and \ref{fig:0D_dynamicslinear} where it is shown that point foci do not survive the introduction of nonlinearity.
-In two dimensions cusps are the unique structurally stable catastrophe and from Figures \ref{fig:0D_dynamics} and \ref{fig:nonlinear1D_dynamics} we see that cusp-shaped caustics are indeed stable against random thermal fluctuations.
+In two dimensions cusps are the unique structurally stable catastrophe and in Sections \ref{subsec:temp} and \ref{subsec:spatial_term} we saw that cusp-shaped caustics are indeed stable against thermal fluctuations and the effects of dispersion.
 However, thus far we have imposed the symmetrical starting condition that the initial number difference between the two quasicondensates is zero.
 One may therefore wonder whether the caustics we see are a consequence of this symmetry.
 To check that this is not the case we show in Figure \ref{fig:stability} the dynamics for the case where the initial background density $n_{1D}$ in the two quasicondensates differs by $10 \%$.
 We see that although the caustics in both $\langle \tilde{\rho} \rangle_{z}$ and $\langle \tilde{\phi} \rangle_{z}$ are distorted they maintain their basic cusp shape.
 Furthermore, the phase space whorls still occur and this guarantees the existence of caustics.